webmad-shared/deploy-to-heroku-react-instructions/README.md

 1. Issue `heroku logs  --tail` to check for errors.
 2. En la pestaña desplegable More si seleccionamos View logs podemos seguir el estado del deploy.

-## Deploy to the database (MongoDB Atlas)
-NOTA : en la learning nos explica cómo hacer la subida a Mlab, pero debido a que MongoDB ha adquirido Mlab, ya no están admitiendo nuevas altas de usuarios.

-### Without account
-1. Visit https://www.mongodb.com/cloud/atlas/register and create an account.
-2. Choose a server that is in Europe and that is free.
-3. If you see an assistant "Get Started" click the "No Thanks!" button.
-4. Vamos a la pestaña Security a la opción  `IP Whitelist`  y pulsamos en  ADD IP ADDRESS.
-Marcamos la opción `Allow access` from Anywhere.
-5. Inside of "Security", navigate to "MongoDB Users" and create an user with the Atlasadmin permissions.
-Write down the credentials as these will be ones used to connect later on.
-6. Vamos a la pestaña  Overview  y pulsamos en  CONNECT .
-Elegimos Connect your Application .
-   1. Nos aseguramos que el DRIVER sea Node y copiamos el texto de Connection StringOnly.
-   2. Guardamos la cadena de conexión teniendo cuidado de sustituir por la contraseña delusuario de la base de datos.
-   3. En la cadena de conexión, podemos sustituir test por el nombre que queramos que tenga nuestra base de datos.

-### With account
-1. Access with you account and in the "Collections" tab press the button "Create Database" and create a new database.
-2. Navigate to the "Overview" tab and press "CONNECT".
-Choose "Connect your Application".
-   1. Ensure that the DRIVER is Node and copy the text "Connection String Only".
-   2. Store the connection string.
-Be sure that you substitute the password with the real password you specified.
-   3. In the connection string substitute `test` with the name we gave to the created database.

-## Connect Heroku to the database
-In Heroku, visit the "Settings" tab and press "Reveal Config Vars".
-Create all the variables of your `.env` file and remember to paste the Mongo Atlas connection string.

-## Run the seeds
-1. In the `.env` file we must:
-   1. Replace the local database url with the remote database connection string.
-   2. Create a local variable with the remote database connection string and place it inside the `mongoose.connect(...)`.
-2. In  `mongoose.connect(...)` we must specify the connection string.
-3. Run the script locally.

-## Connect to the remote database using Compass
-1. Copy to the clipboard the remote connection string.
-2. Open Compass.
-Compass will detect that we have the remote connection string the clipboard and will ask whether we want to use it.
-Answer "YES".
-3. We have to set admin in the Authentication Database field so we are allowed to connect.